VATSALVARSHNEY108/B.O.I.-MARK-2/docs/ENHANCED_GUI_SUMMARY.md

 ## Conclusion

-The Enhanced Modern GUI is a **complete transformation** that makes VATSAL AI:
+The Enhanced Modern GUI is a **complete transformation** that makes BOI (Barely Obeys Instructions):

 ✨ **More Beautiful** - Professional modern design
 🎨 **Better Organized** - Clear navigation and hierarchy